-The Final Capital Improvement Plan reflects overall estimated project costs of \$174,876,697 for this priority area.
+The Proposed Capital Improvement Plan reflects overall estimated project costs of \$155,845,863 for this priority area.
 It is anticipated that these projects will be funded by a combination of the County General Fund, Public Facilities Fees (PFF), department fund balance/retained earnings savings, bond/borrowing, State/Federal Funding, grants, and non-County contributions.
 Funding has not yet been identified for some projects.

-The following charts represent estimated project costs by department for Fiscal Year 2009-2010 and a comparison of project costs in 2007-2008 to 2009-2010 in the "A safe community" priority area of Stanislaus County government.
+The following charts represent estimated project costs by department for Fiscal Year 2010-2011 and a three year comparison of project costs in the A Safe Community priority area of Stanislaus County government.

-The section behind the charts lists those Capital Improvement Plan projects that support the Board of Supervisors' priority of "A safe community" based on the lead department assigned to each project.
+The section behind the charts lists those Capital Improvement Plan projects that support the Board of Supervisors' priority of A Safe Community based on the lead department assigned to each project.
 A summary of the projects by department is followed by a detailed listing of the individual project information, provided in implementation category order.

-Two Year Comparison
+Three Year Comparison